javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 let func = (arg1, arg2, ...argN) => expression
 ```

-...This creates a function `func` that has arguments `arg1..argN`, evaludates the `expression` on the right side with their use and returns its result.
+...This creates a function `func` that has arguments `arg1..argN`, evaluates the `expression` on the right side with their use and returns its result.

 In other words, it's roughly the same as: